 It takes patience, practice, and perseverance.
-But if you stick with it, your writer’s life will be everything you imagined it could be and more.
+But if you learn the fundamentals of copywriting, your writer’s life will be everything you imagined it could be and more.

 What steps did they follow?
 Here’s six steps you can put to use right away.